WordPress/wporg-plugin-guidelines/guideline-09.md

 * Falsifying personal information to intentionally disguise identities and avoid sanctions for previous infractions
 * Taking other developers’ plugins and presenting them as original work
 * Utilizing the user’s server or resources as part of a botnet
+* Intentionally attempting to exploit loopholes in the guidelines
 * Violations of the [WordCamp code of conduct](https://make.wordpress.org/community/handbook/wordcamp-organizer/planning-details/code-of-conduct/)